farahasylah/farahasylah/README.md

 ### Hello World, I'm Farah Asylah👋
 👩‍💻 Web developer with over 5 years of experience.
-Motivated problem solver that likes to learn and explore new technologies.
+Motivated problem solver who likes to learn and explore new technologies.
 Involved in every stage of web development and have delivered impactful websites for various industries.

 💼 I am looking for remote opportunities leading towards front end development that allow professional growth<br>
 🌱 I’m currently building a personal project that display all NFTs owned by a user's wallet address<br>